-• Riverside Transit Agency (RTA) - The majority of the available public transportation is provided by the Riverside Transit Agency (RTA) via fixed route and paratransit bus services.
-RTA provides routes within the City that connect to major destinations such the Moreno Valley/March Field Metrolink Station, Perris Station Transit Center, University of California, Riverside (UCR), and Moreno Valley Mall.
+- University of California, Riverside (UCR), and Moreno Valley Mall.
 Major Moreno Valley bus routes include routes 11, 16, 18, 19, 19A, 20, and 31.
 In addition, RTA has one commuter link express bus route.
 Route 208 connects the cities of Temecula, Murrieta, Perris, Moreno Valley, and Riverside.
 Commuter link express bus routes provide peak hour services for commuters in the morning and evening during weekdays.
 Route 31 also provides connections to Beaumont, Banning, Hemet and San Jacinto, and passengers can transfer in Beaumont to Sunline Route 10 for service to the Coachella Valley.
-RTA also provides Dial-A-Ride services for seniors and persons with disabilities.

-• Metrolink - Metrolink is a commuter rail program operated by the Southern California Regional Rail Authority (SCRRA), providing service from outlying suburban communities to employment centers such as Burbank, Irvine, and downtown Los Angeles.
-For Moreno Valley, the Moreno Valley/March Field Metrolink Station is located less than one-half mile west of the city limits.
-The 91/Perris Valley Line (PVL) train services Metrolink stations in the cities of Perris, Riverside.
-Corona, Fullerton, Buena Park, Norwalk/Santa Fe Springs, and Los Angeles.
-The Metrolink 10-Year Strategic Plan (2015-2025) indicates that through a partnership with Metro, they will experiment with lower fares across the board and targeted discounts on shorter distance trips with the goal to increase ridership and revenue.
+RTA also provides Dial-A-Ride services for seniors and persons with disabilities. - ◆ Metrolink Metrolink is a commuter rail program operated by the Southern California Regional Rail Authority (SCRRA), providing service from outlying suburban communities to employment centers such as Burbank, Irvine, and downtown Los Angeles.
+For Moreno Valley, the Moreno Valley/March Field Metrolink Station is located less than one-half mile west of the City limits.
+The 91/Perris Valley Line (PVL) train services Metrolink stations in the cities of Perris, Riverside, Corona, Fullerton, Buena Park, Norwalk/Santa Fe Springs, and Los Angeles.
+The Metrolink 10-Year Strategic Plan (2015-2025) indicated that, through a partnership with the Los Angeles County Metropolitan Transportation Authority (LA Metro), they would experiment with lower fares across the board and targeted discounts on shorter distance trips with the goal to increase ridership and revenue.
+According to Metrolink data, passenger boardings and average weekday ridership on the PVL increased between Fiscal Year 2021-22 and Fiscal Year 2023-24.
+1